Chickens & Housing - Frequently Asked Questions

 There are a number of ideas, tips and tricks that we have heard over the years, some of them quite bizarre, but we have found the most effective is the 'bucket of water'.

-Bravery is required as she will probably peck at you when you approach but be brave, take hold of her by placing hands on either side of her body to hold the wings in place, gently ease her into your vessel of water (this must be tepid water, not 'iced'), feet first, until the water reaches her chest area.
-Keep her held there for about 30 seconds then gently take her out again (dry her off a little if you wish).
-Place her gently on her feet on the ground.
+Bravery is required as she will probably peck at you when you approach but, take hold of her by placing hands on either side of her body to hold the wings in place.
+Gently ease her into your vessel of water (this must be tepid water, not 'iced'), feet first, until the water reaches her chest area.
+Hold her there for about 30 seconds, then gently take her out again (dry her off a little if you wish).
+Place her gently back on the ground.

 You may have to do this several times until the heat goes from her breast but honestly, it will work.
 Please do note though, not cold water, it must be the same temperature as your hand, otherwise shock sets in.

-Another option, beloved of old traditional keepers, is to place her in a wire mesh dog crate, no bedding or anything, so that the air can circulate all around her body and reduce the heat.
+Another option, beloved of old traditional keepers, is to place her in crate with a wire mesh floor, no bedding.
+This will allow the air to circulate around her body and reduce the heat.
 Alternatively, try replacing real eggs with dummy rubber eggs, theoretically, she then gives up.

 HELP!
 Red Mite again!
 At my wits end!
 I've tried everything!
 How do I get rid of Chicken Red Mite?

-Well, if natural products like Poultry Shield and Diatomaceous Earth (DE) haven't worked for you, the next step is the Net-tex Total Mite Kill Spray.
+Well, if natural products like Poultry Shield and Diatomaceous Earth (DE) haven't worked for you, the next step is a Smoke Bomb and Net-tex Total Mite Kill Aerosol Spray.

-Alternatively, Chicken House Fumers are smoke bombs that you ignite inside a closed henhouse (birds excluded from the house of course) and allow the fumes to do their work for approx 2 hours.
+Chicken House Fumers are smoke bombs that you ignite inside a closed henhouse (birds excluded from the house of course) and allow the fumes to do their work for approx 2 hours.
+Follow this up with the aerosol mentioned above sprayed on to perches and corners where they hide.

-If all else fails then opt for the nuclear option which is Ardap Spraythis contains Permethrin and Cypermethrin but with its residual properties, it does the job for up to six weeks.
+If all else fails then opt for the nuclear option which is Ardap Spray, this contains Permethrin and Cypermethrin but with its residual properties, it does the job for up to six weeks (mask and gloves advised).

 My girls have messy bottoms and runny poo, what would cause this?